LumiOpen/dispatcher/examples/autoif/README.md

    - Output: `data/scored_responses.jsonl`

 4. **Final Output**:
-   - Run `python3 src/build_sft.py data/scored_responses.jsonl --output data/final_sft.jsonl --score_threshold 8` to build the final output for fine-tuning, scored above 8 out of 10 by an LLM judge.
+   - Run `python3 src/build_sft.py data/scored_responses.jsonl --output data/final_sft.jsonl --score_threshold 4` to build the final output for fine-tuning, scored at least with a score of 4 out of 5 by an LLM judge.

 ## Requirements